PickMe: COVID-19 response

+IPO

+The company announced its initial public offering on the Colombo Stock Exchange in September 2024.
+The company offered 13.04% of its shares and hoped to raise LKR1.5 billion.
+The IPO was held on 13 September 2024 and was oversubscribed on its opening day itself.

 Technology

-PickMe's backend services follow a Microservices architecture, with over 100 microservices.
+PickMe's backend services utilise the microservices architecture, with over 100 microservices.
 It utilises Google Cloud Platform and Microsoft Azure, is deployed using Docker and Kubernetes, and uses Apache Kafka as a messaging service.
 The data science platform uses Apache Hadoop, Apache Spark, and Apache Hive.
 PickMe's micoservices are written in Go.